-Please test your timeouts if you have specific needs.
-Consider using the HttpComponentsClientHttpRequestFactory which, in turn, uses Apache HttpComponents HttpClient instead.
+Please timeouts specific needs. test your if you have Consider using the HttpComponentsClientHttpRequestFactory which, in turn, uses Apache HttpComponents HttpClient instead.

 When using the Apache HttpComponents HttpClient with a Pooling Connection Manager, be aware that, by default, the connection manager will create no more than 2 concurrent connections per given route and no more than 20 connections in total.
 For many real-world applications these limits may prove too constraining.
 Refer to the Apache documentation (link above) for information about configuring this important component.